 Verify the PIN with the legal description on your deed to confirm you have identified the correct property.
 If you need assistance with reading the legal description, please visit the Real Estate and Tax Services Division, Cook County Building, 118 N. Clark Street, Room 434, Chicago, Illinois, where we can assist you with examining official county tax maps.

 You are advised to redeem the taxes immediately, as penalties and fees can increase and can multiply over time.
-These taxes and any fees and penalties must be paid in full; there are no payment plans for redemption payments.
+Tax buyers are also allowed to add their costs which will increase the amount of the redemption as well.
+All taxes, fees, penalties and costs must be paid in full; there are no partial payments or payment plans for redemption of a tax sale.

 Failure to redeem within the time frame permitted by law will result in the loss of the property.

 If you are looking for information on an order that has already been placed, please contact the Accounting Department at (312) 603-3851.

 Always verify that the Estimate of the Cost of Redemption you receive is for your parcel and that you receive documents that cover all the delinquencies on your property.
 If you have any questions,email email@example.com or call (312) 603-5645.
 The Clerk's operators for the Tax Redemption call center will be happy to assist you.